 - Use PNGs (16 colors) for general graphics usage in the web

 - Do not use inline CSS

 - Make sure to use a single CSS file for the entire web page template

-- Try to use CSS Sprites which will create a template for all of your frequently used images for example social icons, website header and logo etc. CSS Sprites will combine all images into one single template that will save a lot of time when loading because a fewer HTTP requests will be made.
+- Try to use CSS Sprites which will create a template for all of your frequently used images, for example, social icons, website header, and logo etc. CSS Sprites will combine all images into one single template that will save a lot of time when loading because a fewer HTTP request will be made.

 Making your website as Mobile-Friendly is actually pleasing mobile users.
 So don’t allow Google or other search engines to wipe out your website blog from its mobile search results.

 The article contains a list of tools to check either your website/webpage is mobile friendly or not or near about.
-Also the web engineer can find the optimum methods on what fixation should be done to proper optimize and how!
+Also, the web engineer can find the optimum methods on what fixation should be done to properly optimize and how!

 Once your website has passed the Google Mobile-Friendly test, you will find a green signal saying:

 If it failed, you will see a red alert